keobox/turic/lesson05/topics.md

   * WARNING: it's important having the NUL terminator.
   * See `man ascii` and notice NUL = 000.
 * C string literals.
+* char array dimension can be removed to obtain a string literal.